Kitware/VTK-m/docs/CI-README.md

 # How to Add/Update Kitware Gitlab CI

-## How to add a new builder

-Adding builders is necessary when a given combination of compiler, platform, and VTK-m options isn't already captured by existing builders.
+Adding new build or test stages is necessary when a given combination of compiler, platform, and VTK-m options isn't already captured by existing builders.
+Each definition is composed via 3 components; tags, variables, and extends.

-Each builder definition is placed inside the respective OS `yml` file located in `.gitlab/ci/`.
-Therefore if you are adding a builder that will run on Ubuntu 20.04 it would go into `.gitlab/ci/ubuntu2004.yml`.

-As each builder tests a given set of flags, we need to encode them in the yml definition.
-This information is encoded via 3 ways; tags, variables, and extends.

 Tags are used to by gitlab-ci to match a given build to a set of possible execution locations.
 Therefore we encode information such as we require docker or the linux kernel into tags.
-The full set of VTK-m tags each meaning are found under the `Builder tags` section of the document.
+The full set of VTK-m tags each meaning are found under the `runner tags` section of the document.

-Extends is used to compose the actual execution component of the builder with any information.
+Extends is used to compose the execution enviornment of the builder.
+Basically this means setting up the correct build/test enviornment and specifying the CMake scripts that need to be executed.
 So a linux docker based builder would extend the docker image they want, plus `.cmake_build_linux`.
 A MacOS builder would extend `.cmake_build_macos`.

+Variables control stage specific information such as runtime enviornment variables, or VTK-m CMake options.

+## How to add a new builder

+Each builder definition is placed inside the respective OS `yml` file located in `.gitlab/ci/`.
+Therefore if you are adding a builder that will run on Ubuntu 20.04 it would go into `.gitlab/ci/ubuntu2004.yml`.

-Variables are used to
+Variables are used to control the following components:

+    - Compiler
+    - VTK-m CMake Options
+    - Static / Shared
+    - Release / Debug / MinSizeRel

-The defitinon of the builder would look roughly like
+An example defitinon of a builder would look like:
 ```yml
 build:ubuntu2004_$<compiler>:
   tags: